 Design for X

 Design for Reuse: Application: Create an easy-to-use product that the user can easily put on and remove to support her throughout the day.
 Importance: A product that is easy to put on and remove ensures that the client will be able to take advantage of the solution with minimal affect to her day-to-day routine, leading to higher benefit for the user, a happier user experience, and a higher likelihood of permanent adoption of the product into the user’s routine.
-Thoughts:
+Criteria and Constraints:

 4-6 uses daily; ~50 uses weekly